pat-jpnk/Patricks-Notes/general/CPP.md

 # std::endl vs '\n'

 - std::endl flushes the output buffer, '\n' does not

+# templates

+- used for abstraction (e.g. for algorithms, containers) /  generic programming
+- 'blueprints' the compiler uses to create functions and types